DariuszBrysz/Reservo/.ai/prd.md

 -   The system prevents double-bookings; a time slot can only be reserved by one user.
 -   If a time slot becomes unavailable while a user is booking, a message will be displayed: “Sorry, this time slot is no longer available.
 Please select another time.”
 -   Users can view a list of their own upcoming reservations.
 -   Users can edit the duration of their reservations up to 12 hours before the start time.
-The new duration cannot conflict with existing reservations or extend beyond the 10:00 p.m. closing time.
+The new duration cannot conflict with existing reservations or extend beyond the 22:00 closing time.
 -   Users can cancel their own reservations.
 -   Users can export their reservations to an `.ics` file.
 The event title will be "Reservation: [Facility Name]".